 - 1. Determination of behavior and strength of a given acid/base by titrating with a base/acid conductometrically. - 2.
 Determination of solubility and solubility product of sparingly soluble salts (e.g., PbSO4, BaSO4) conductometrically. - 3.
-Determination standard electrode potential of Fe2+/Fe3+ system by potentiometer using (A) Potassium Permanganate (B) Ceric ammonium nitrate solution. - 4.
-Preparation of buffers and measurement of their pH and determination of stability constant for Cu(II)-glycinate complex using potentiometry. - 5.
-Determination of pKa of acetic acid and H3PO4 by potentiometric titration using NaOH. - 6.
-Determination of (A) relative and absolute viscosity (B) Surface tension of a given liquid. - 7.
-Determination of refractive indices (RI) of given liquids and determination of the concentration from RI. - 8.
-Verification of the Lambert-Beer's law and determination of stability constant of Fe(III)-salicylic acid complex by spectrophotometer. - 9.
-To verify Freundlich and Langmuir adsorption isotherms for adsorption of acetic acid on activated charcoal. - 10.
-Determination of partition coefficient of (A) benzoic acid between organic solvent and water.
-(B) iodine between water and octanol and determination of equilibrium constant of tri-iodide. - 11.
-Determination of (A) rate constant and energy of activation of hydrolysis of an ester and (B) study the effect of ionic strength on reaction rate. - 12.
-Determination of (A) order and energy of activation and (B) effect of variation of ionic strength on the rate of $S_2O_8^{2-} + I^- \rightarrow SO_4^{2-} + I_2$. - 13.
-Determination of the rate constant for the oxidation of iodide ions by hydrogen peroxide studying the kinetics as an iodine-clock reaction.
+Determination standard electrode potential of Fe2+/Fe3+ system by potentiometer using potassiumpermanganate - 4.
+Preparation of buffers and measurement of their pH. - 5.
+Determination of stability constant for Cu(II)-glycinate complex using potentiometry. - 6.
+Determination of pKa of acetic acid and H3PO4 by potentiometric titration using NaOH. - 7.
+Determination of Surface tension of a given liquid. - 8.
+Determination of refractive indices (RI) of given liquids and determination of the concentration from RI. - 9.
+Verification of the Lambert-Beer's law and determination of extinction coefficient

+- 10. Determination of stability constant of Fe(III)-salicylic acid complex by spectrophotometer. - 11.
+To verify Freundlich and Langmuir adsorption isotherms for adsorption of acetic acid on activated charcoal. - 12.
+Determination of partition coefficient of iodine between water and octanol and determination of equilibrium constant of tri-iodide. - 13.
+Determination of rate constant and energy of activation of hydrolysis of an ester - 14.
+Determination of the rate constant for the oxidation of iodide ions by hydrogen peroxide studying the kinetics as an iodine-clock reaction. - 15.
+Determination of thermal stability of biomacromolecules.